smartprocure/prom-utils/README.md

 }
 ```

-Since `rateLimit` internally uses `throughputLimiter`, it also accepts all options from `ThroughputLimiterOptions`:
+Since `rateLimit` internally uses `throughputLimiter`, it also accepts all options from `ThroughputLimiterOptions`.
+Below are the options for `ThroughputLimiterOptions` and the defaults used for `rateLimit`.

 ```typescript
 interface ThroughputLimiterOptions {